How does the superannuation scheme work?

 Superannuation plans vary based on factors like contribution structure, investment options, and payout options.
 Common types include:

-1. Defined benefit funds
+1. Defined benefit plans

 2. Defined contribution plans